redcpp/algorand-ipfs-js/README.md

   - IPFSWrapper.js
 ```

-All code related to demo is not necessary, it correspond to step 4 which is optional (see the data flow section above).
+All code related to demo is not necessary, it corresponds to step 4 which is optional (see the data flow section above).
 Site [https://algo-ipfs.surge.sh/](https://algo-ipfs.surge.sh/) was constructed by using that code.
 You can checkout tutorial [Real-time block visualizer with Vue](https://developer.algorand.org/tutorials/real-time-block-visualizer-vue/) to better understand how Vue.js interaction with Algorand works.

 File `App.js` helps us interact with the user via the command line.
 It's also the place where we set the configuration for connecting to Algorand.